 Section 6.
-All disciplinary action imposed upon an employee in excess of a verbal reprimand may be protested as a grievance through the regular formal grievance procedure, up to and including binding arbitration.
+All disciplinary actions, as defined in Article 21(a), imposed upon an employee may be protested as a grievance through the regular formal grievance procedure, up to and including binding arbitration.
 Disciplinary grievances shall be initiated at Step 2 of this procedure, within fourteen (14) calendar days of the occurrence.